exratione/four-word-phrase/README.md

 | Dictionary: 100,000   | ~10e15  | ~10e20  | ~10e50   |

-For reference, a dictionary generated from Moby Dick and restricted to words of six to fourteen letters has ~11,000 words.
+For reference, a dictionary generated from Moby Dick and restricted to words of five to fourteen letters has ~14,000 words.
 The English language as a whole may have ~1,000,000 words, but far from all of those are useful for this purpose.
 Sequences of short words are no easier to remember, but are less secure as they can be more readily brute-forced.